anthonyjdella/cusomtized-jsonresume-theme-actual/README.md

-# Cusomtized JSON Resume Theme: Actual
+# Customized JSON Resume Theme: Actual

 🖼️ This is a slightly tweaked version of the [Actual theme](https://github.com/davcd/jsonresume-theme-actual).
 Tweaked to fit my design preferences.